Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization): Experiment Setup

 \subsection{Model Construction}

-In our experiment, we use five classical machine learning algorithms and one hyperparameter optimized method for the prediction tasks.
+In our experiment, we use five classical machine learning algorithms and five hyperparameter tuned methods for the prediction tasks.
 These five classical machine learning algorithms are Nearest Neighbors, Support Vector Regression, Linear Regression, Random Forest and Regression Tree (we call them KNN, SVR, LNR, RFT and CART).
-The configuration of those baselines follow the default suggestions from Scikit-learn.
+The configuration of those baselines follows the suggestions from Scikit-Learn.

-Beyond the baseline methods, we build a hyperparameter optimized predictor, named ``DECART''.
-This method use differential evolution algorithm (with configuration settings to {np=20, cf=0.75, f=0.3, lives=10}) as an optimizer to optimize four hyperparameters (max\_feature, max\_depth, min\_sample\_leaf and min\_sample\_split) of regression tree (CART), and use this tuned CART to get predict results.
+Beyond the baseline methods, we build hyperparameter optimized predictors, named ``DECART'', ``RDCART'', ``GSCART'' and ``FLASH''. ``DECART'' uses differential evolution algorithm (with configuration settings to {np=20, cf=0.75, f=0.3, lives=10}) as an optimizer to optimize four hyperparameters (max\_feature, max\_depth, min\_sample\_leaf and min\_sample\_split) of regression tree (CART), and use this tuned CART to get predict results.

+We also add a state-of-the-art HPO system named ``auto-sklearn'' into our experiments to compare with our hyperparameter optimized predictors.
+To make a fair comparison, for each project, the runtime budget of ``auto-sklearn'' is restricted to 15 seconds (which is the upper bound of mean runtime of other hyperparameter optimized predictors), please see Section~\ref{sect:runtime} for details.

-For each project, we have dozens of monthly data.
-We choose the last month as testing set and previous months as training set.
+For each project, we have N monthly data and apply a ``sliding-window-style'' way to build the models.
 The methods use training set to construct the model (using goal feature as output and all other features as input), and do the prediction on testing set.
-In case of DECART, it uses training set to find the best configuration of CART's hyperparameters (the one that achieves the closest predicting value to the actual goal on validation), then apply this configuration on CART to predict on the testing set.
+We use previous 6 months' data to predict the current month, then make 4 consecutive predictions and return the mean of prediction errors.
+For example, when predicting 1 month into the future, we use data from N-6 to N-1 to predict N, use data from N-7 to N-2 to predict N-1, use data from N-8 to N-3 to predict N-2, and use data from N-9 to N-4 to predict N-3, then we return the mean of prediction errors on N, N-1, N-2 and N-3.
+In case of untuned predictors (KNN, SVR, LNR, RFT and CART), we use all 6 previous months' data for training; For hyperparameter optimized predictors (RDCART, GSCART, FLASH and DECART), we use the first 5 of previous months' data for training, and 6th month' data for validating to find the best configuration of CART's hyperparameters (the one that achieves the closest prediction value to the actual goal on validating set), then apply this configuration on CART to make prediction on the testing set.